We Live in Time

 This young girl, in her flowered pink dress is one of the only people I have ever seen not just stare, but actually look directly at the painting on the opposite side of the room for more than that of five whole seconds.

-“Charis.
-It's time to go.” a voice so tender and soft mumbles from afar.
-Her mother.
-Soft and gentle.
 Oh, to feel that warmth of a mothers love again.
 As the young girl turns around to face me, her face I am yet to see, everything changes, and truth sets itself in stone against my beating, bloody heart.

 What I am yet to discover is that of the absence of the male architect.
 As the young girl trances in motion a Padlet drops from her left pocket.
 Without realising, she abandons the piece on her front porch, dashing inside from her mothers call to bake a cake.
 How riveting.

 Silver, tarnished, cheap.
-How could such junk hold in itself sentimental value?
+How could such junk hold any sentimental value?
 On the side of the Padlet is a button.
-When pressed, a tune plays, old, ragged, and out of tune.
-The Padlet showcases a photo of a man.
-If not for her own presence within the image i would have no truth that this man was her father, yet, somewhere in the deepest darkest part of my soul, i felt it true.
-This little girl, without a father.
-This mother, without a husband.
-Without a lover.
-With a sick, and dying child.
-How is it possible for someone to still choose happiness when life has stripped away everything they once depended on?
-I have never seen such beauty in a single person before now.
-My thought process becomes abruptly interrupted by a loud and sudden smash.
-A bowl, perhaps, followed by a piercing scream.
+When I press it, a ragged tune plays.
+The Padlet shows a photo of a man.
+If not for her own presence within the image I would have no truth that this man was her father, yet, somewhere in the deepest darkest part of my soul, I felt it true.

 Days pass.
 Weeks.
 Months.

 Slowly, in time, the grave begins to build rather a collection of flora and fauna.
 Each signed and marked by the widow left to rot in her own sorrow each and everyday.
-Even six feet below, I still feel the pure and tender intention she holds in her own mind and soul, somehow, in moments, I feel one side of this sun.
+Even six feet below, I still feel the pure and tender intention she holds in her soul, somehow, in moments, I feel one side of this sun.

-I have always believed that to be intimate with someone else is to hold as such the closest, and yet most plausible way to truly be in tune with another's soul.
-No longer do I find that to be the case under any circumstance, for a mothers touch holds in itself more love than anyone on this accursed earth could even begin to imagine.
-To see as such this love, so unfiltered, so strongly ordinary, is to shift everything I once thought I understood about the topic itself.
-There is no grand gesture.
-No raging, pleading confession of love in pouring rain on a darkened alley in New York.
 No, just the way her hand would steady her back as she leans in to crack an egg.
 The way she would not only hear, but listen when the child rambled about things that seemed to hold no weight in the adult world but were, to her, this little girl, entire universes.
 Intimacy, I’ve come to realise, is not built on broken promise, but sacrifice.
 Its memory, built not from words alone, but actions.
 Repetition.
 The brushing of hair.
 The tender touch of patience in times of anger.
 Times of sadness.
 The choice to stay, again and again, when everything else suggested it would be easier to go.
 And yet, here I am.
-Watching.
-Unseen.
-Unloved.
-Untouched.